Apply for Disabled Students' Allowances

 - Complete the ‘slim’ form if you are applying or have applied for a student loan.

 - Complete the ‘full’ form if you are not applying for a student loan.

 - The University will need to complete section 5 of the full form.
-As we are still working from home, you can send your application and evidence direct to SFE at email@example.com please put your customer reference number, name and date of birth in the subject line.
-You can also copy us in to this email (firstname.lastname@example.org).
+You can send your application and evidence direct to SFE at firstname.lastname@example.org please put your customer reference number, name and date of birth in the subject line.
+You can also copy us in to this email (email@example.com).

 - If you are studying a medical, dental or social work course find out how and when to apply to NHS Disabled Students' Allowances